gabrielecanepa/webpack-init/README.md

 ![](https://github.com/gabrielecanepa/assets/raw/master/webpack-init/screen1.gif?sanitize=true)

-After restarting the terminal, you will be able to run `webpack:init` from any folder of your computer.
+After restarting the terminal, you will be able to run `webpack:init` from any place of your computer.

 The command initializes a new repository with a ready-to-use [webpack boilerplate](https://github.com/gabrielecanepa/webpack-boilerplate) with the following configuration: